 Below are examples of how FCC members are investing their time, talent and treasure.
 If you would like to offer your services in support of any of these mission opportunities, you can speak with one of the church staff or a member of the FCC Board of Missions.

-On the first Friday of each month, our congregation engages in a service opportunity.
+On the fourth Friday of each month, our congregation engages in a service opportunity.
 If you would like more information about getting involved in the next opportunity, contact us below.